GDD 2

 Presentation

 Short “pitch” (max.
 4-5 minutes!) – try to “sell” your game/game idea.
-You can show your video or play the game live (or both if time).
+Besides representing your game, you can also show your trailer video or play the game live (or both if time).

 Exhibition